Huntsville

 Decatur, AL 35601

-We can help no matter what city and town in the State of Alabama.
+We can help no matter what city or town is in the state of Alabama.